danielgtaylor/huma/README.md

 })
 ```

 Set this up however you like.
-Even the `huma.Register` function can be wrapped by your organization to ensure that all operations are registered with the same settings.
+Even the `huma.Register` function can be wrapped or replaced by your organization to ensure that all operations are registered with the same settings.

 ### Custom OpenAPI Extensions